Kutani ware

 In recognition of the modern understanding that much, if not most, of the Ko-Kutani production was around Arita, the wares are now sometimes grouped with Imari ware (perhaps as "Ko-Kutani type"), or the wider groupings of Arita ware or Hizen ware.

 History

 Ko-Kutani

 The term kutani means "Nine Valleys".
 The first mention was in 1655 during the Meireki era.
-According to tradition, clays suitable for porcelain making were found in the Kutani mines of the Daishōji clan, a cadet branch of the Maida clan who ruled Daishōji Domain.
+According to tradition, clays suitable for porcelain making were found in the Kutani mines of the Daishōji clan, a cadet branch of the Maeda clan who ruled Daishōji Domain.
 Gotō Saijirō, a member of the Maeda clan, was sent by orders of Maeda Toshiharu, daimyō of Kaga Domain to Arita in Hizen Province to learn how to make porcelain.
 He set up a kiln in the village of Kutani.
 The daimyō of Kaga Domain became great patrons of Kutani.
 Porcelains from this early period are specifically called old Kutani (古九谷, ko-Kutani) and are very rare.